-Marley Eternit’s Edgemere slates have been used to help create a distinctive village identity for a mixed use development adjacent to the Warner Bros studio in Leavesden, home to the Making of Harry Potter tour.
+Marley Eternit’s Edgemere concrete slates have been used for their roofing to help create a distinctive village identity for a mixed use development adjacent to the Warner Bros studio in Leavesden, home to the Making of Harry Potter tour.

 Formerly the Leavesden aerodrome, the historical site was built during World War II for the production of aircraft before being sold to Rolls Royce and then transformed into a film set in 1995 to shoot the James Bond film Golden Eye.